beginning of content

 Key facts

-- Your pineal gland is a very small gland in the centre of your brain.
+• Your pineal gland is a small gland in the centre of your brain.

-- Melatonin helps your body control day-night sleep patterns and your internal body clock (circadian rhythms).
+• It makes a hormone called melatonin, which controls your sleep patterns and your internal body clock (circadian rhythms).

 What is the pineal gland?

-What does your pineal gland do?
+What does the pineal gland do?

 What medical conditions can affect the pineal gland?

-Cysts and tumours may cause symptoms such as:
+Cysts and tumours may cause symptoms, such as:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.